rxdu/libgraph/docs/doxygen/mainpage.md

 When a Graph object goes out of scope, its destructor function will recycle memory allocated for its vertices and edges. **The graph doesn't recycle memory allocated for the bundled data structure if each vertex is only associated with a pointer or a reference to a BDS**.
 In the square grid example, the graph doesn't assume the square grid also becomes useless when the graph itself is destructed.
 Thus you still have a complete square grid data structure after the graph object goes out of scope.
 The **square grid** should be responsible for recycling the memory allocated for its square cells when it becomes of no use.
 Thus in the above simple example, we will need to do the following operation to free the memory at the end.

 ~~~
-// delete objects of BDSExample
+// delete objects of StateExample
 for(auto& e : nodes)
 		delete e;
 ~~~